Brooklyn officials demand answers after ICE agent shoots man in face during deportation fight

 He also questioned why ICE agents are not equipped with body-worn cameras like the ones NYPD officers wear.

 Avendano Hernandez was hit with a Taser and was taken into custody.
-He was also taken to the hospital.
+Now, there are questions about whether he was actually in the country legally.

+According to Consulate General of Mexico in New York, Avendano-Hernandez was in the United States legally with a valid tourist Visa and arrived last week from Mexico.

+ICE countered that, "We have no indication of a visa" for Avendano-Hernandez, "a twice-removed illegal alien from Mexico with a 2011 assault conviction in New York City."

+"ICE doing its own thing, creating havoc, in many cases, as they did here, creating danger, which they did here," he said.
+"They created a very dangerous situation that the NYPD had to come in and stabilize and address.
+It can't be part of their game plan to go and shoot someone who wasn't the person they were trying to pick up.
+That doesn't sound like that was handled particularly well."

-The victim's family stood outside the hospital with angry protesters later Thursday night.
-They plan to do the same on Friday morning.
+The victim's family stood outside the hospital with angry protesters Thursday night.

 There was no NYPD involvement in the shooting, though ICE agents reportedly contacted the NYPD.
-An investigation is underway.
+The investigation is ongoing.

 "A U.S. Immigration and Customs Enforcement (ICE) Fugitive Operations Team discharged at least one firearm in Brooklyn, New York, Thursday morning when officers were physically attacked while attempting to arrest Gasper Avendando-Hernandez, a twice-removed illegal alien from Mexico with a 2011 assault conviction in New York City," ICE said in a statement.
 "The New York Police Department arrested Avendando-Hernandez Feb.
 3 for possession of a forged instrument, a felony criminal charge.
 ICE attempted to lodge an immigration detainer after his most recent arrest, however the subject was released from local custody before ICE could lodge a detainer.
 This forced ICE officers to locate him on the streets of New York rather than in the safe confines of a jail.
 Avendando-Hernandez is currently in ICE custody, along with one additional individual whose identity has not been released.
 Two ICE officers were transported to a local hospital for treatment.
 This incident is being investigated by the ICE Office of Professional Responsibility.
 Additional details are not available at this time."

-Avendano Hernandez was stopped by the NYPD for driving with a forged Connecticut license plate earlier this week and he has a prior domestic violence history.
+Avendano Hernandez was stopped by the NYPD for driving with a forged Connecticut license plate earlier this week and he has a prior domestic violence arrest.

 ICE learned of the license plate incident and began steps to deport him.